eyedeekay/sam-forwarder/README.md

 I want it to be able to use poorly formed ini files, in order to accomodate the use of INI-like labels.
 For now, my workaround is to comment out the labels until I deal with this.

+I want it to be able to save ini files based on the settings used for a running forwarder.
+Should be easy, I just need to decide how I want to do it.
+Also to focus a bit more.

+I've written a handful of example tools, but some of them might be better as their own projects.
+An i2p-native static site generator in the style of jekyll (but in go) could be cool.